Analyzes current policy issues in the complex and every changing arena of environmental policy.

 General method of instruction

-Pre-class readings, seminar discussion.
+Pre-class readings, seminar and online discussion.

 Class assignments and grading